Skip to content

 Pick a leverage tier

-Leverage on major venues ranges from 1x to 125x for BTC and ETH perps, but maintenance-margin tiers tighten as position size grows.
-On Binance USDⓈ-M, a BTCUSDT position above $50,000 caps you at 50x; above $5M you are limited to 10x.
+Leverage on major venues ranges from 1x to 150x for BTC and ETH perps (Binance's current ceiling; Bybit caps at 100x), but maintenance-margin tiers tighten as position size grows.
+On Binance USDⓈ-M as of July 2026, BTCUSDT keeps 150x only up to $300k notional; above $3M you are capped at 50x, and past $100M at 10x.
 Higher leverage does not get you a bigger position — it only reduces required initial margin.
 Position size = margin × leverage.

 3